Atopic Dermatitis (cont.)

 Despite the symptoms caused by atopic dermatitis, it is possible for people with the disorder to maintain a high quality of life.
 The keys to an improved quality of life are education, awareness, and developing a partnership among the patient, family, and doctor.
 Good communication is essential for all involved.
 It is important that the doctor provides understandable information about the disease and its symptoms to the patient and family and demonstrate any treatment measures recommended to ensure that they will be properly carried out.

 When a child has atopic dermatitis, the entire family situation may be affected.
 It is important that families have additional support to help them cope with the stress and frustration associated with the disease.
 The child may be fussy and difficult and often is unable to keep from scratching and rubbing the skin.
 Distracting the child and providing as many activities that keep the hands busy are key but require effort and work on the part of the parents or caregivers.
-Another issue families face is the social and emotional stress associated with disfigurement caused by atopic dermatitis.
+Another issue a family may face is the social and emotional stress associated with disfigurement caused by atopic dermatitis.
 The child may face difficulty in school or other social relationships and may need additional support and encouragement from family members.

 Find out what women really need.